profoundry-us/loco_motion/README.md

       = LocoMotion.hello_world

     %div
+      = render(LocoMotion::Buttons::ButtonComponent.new)

+    %div
+      = render(LocoMotion::Buttons::FabComponent.new)

+    %div
       = session[:user_info].inspect
 ```

 You should see a gray button that says "Hello World!" and the user info that
 we saved from OmniAuth represented as a Ruby hash!
+You should also see the
+example Button and Fab components.

 ### Setting a Base Component Class